Transferee Police Officer

 Case Study

-Detective Constable Susie Moorhouse recently transferred over to Lancashire Constabulary in September 2020 after serving 17 years at another force.
+Detective Constable Susie recently transferred over to Lancashire Constabulary in September 2020 after serving 17 years at another force.
 Susie was looking for a change of working environment and a fresh challenge.
 Susie began working at Lancashire as a DC in the reactive hub and has now moved on to training the new direct entry Detectives in the SDU at Chorley.

 “After serving over 17 years in my previous force I knew I want to look for a change and having spoke to an ex colleague who had transferred to Lancashire Constabulary I knew that I was making the right decision in choosing to transfer to my home force.”
 Susie told us.
 “I asked for Chorley as my first choice and was assigned this area which has made such a big difference to my commute.
 Along with a different shift pattern I can honestly say that my work life balance has dramatically improved!